Steform/StuProjectManager/README.md

 ## 🚀 Features
 - Add, edit, and delete projects
 - Organize projects by category
+- **Custom display order** for categories (control the order of category tabs)
+- **Custom display order** for projects (control the order of projects within each category)
 - Store data in an SQLite database
 - Upload and manage project and category favicons
+- Automatic favicon fetching from project URLs
 - Simple, accessible Bootstrap-based UI

 ## 💾 Backup & Restore